Sound Voltex: Gameplay

 Various objects, otherwise known as notes, come towards the player on the course lane, which consists of 6 columns with rails.
 The player is required to input corresponding commands when the object reaches the Critical Line at the bottom of the screen.
 The command required will differ, depending on the objects.

 Four white buttons in the middle of the controller are used to hit the white notes.
 Two additional types of input are also required: two black buttons beneath the main four buttons, and two knobs on the top right and left corners.

 The black buttons (known as FX buttons) are used to hit the orange notes (FX notes).
 These add effects to the song, similar to that of a DJ mixed song.

 The knobs are used to control blue and pink lasers on the screen; the player turns the knobs in the direction of the corresponding laser.
 The left knob controls a blue laser, and the right knob controls a pink laser.
-The laser colors can be changed by the player (chosen between pink, blue, green and yellow) but a warning will always appear on the corresponding side of the screen a short time before a laser starts, with a white "L" or "R" on a background color corresponding to that of the laser, to indicate which knob the player should turn.
+The laser colors can be changed by the player (chosen between pink, blue, green, and yellow), but a warning will always appear on the corresponding side of the screen a short time before a laser starts, with a white "L" or "R" on a background color corresponding to that of the laser, to indicate which knob the player should turn.

 A blue button on the top of the controller acts as the "Start" button, also being used as an "Okay" button of sorts.
-On the arcade cabinet, holding the start button whilst turning the right knob will change the lane speed.
-Lane speed is the speed of which the notes go down (this is as of Exceed Gear, older versions may require a different command).
+On the arcade cabinet, holding the start button while turning the right knob will change the lane speed.
+Lane speed is the speed at which the notes go down (this is as of Exceed Gear, older versions may require a different command).